-MCLs are adopted as regulations by CDPH.
+MCLs are adopted as regulations.
 They are health protective drinking water standards to be met by public water systems.
 MCLs take into account not only chemicals' health risks but also factors such as their detectability and treatability, as well as costs of treatment.
-Health & Safety Code §116365(a) requires CDPH to establish a contaminant's MCL at a level as close to its PHG as is technologically and economically feasible, placing primary emphasis on the protection of public health (see the MCL process).
+Health & Safety Code §116365(a) requires a contaminant's MCL to be established at a level as close to its PHG as is technologically and economically feasible, placing primary emphasis on the protection of public health (see the MCL process).

 PHGs are established by Cal/EPA's Office of Environmental Health Hazard Assessment (OEHHA).
 They are concentrations of drinking water contaminants that pose no significant health risk if consumed for a lifetime, based on current risk assessment principles, practices, and methods.
-OEHHA establishes PHGs pursuant to Health & Safety Code §116365(c) for contaminants with MCLs, and for those for which CDPH will be adopting MCLs.
+OEHHA establishes PHGs pursuant to Health & Safety Code §116365(c) for contaminants with MCLs, and for those for which MCLs will be adopted.

 Public water systems use PHGs to provide information about drinking water contaminants in their annual Consumer Confidence Reports.
 Certain public water systems must provide a report to their customers about health risks from a contaminant that exceeds its PHG and about the cost of treatment to meet the PHG, and hold a public hearing on the report.